kyledhebert/CrummyRummy/README.md

 # CrummyRummy
-A Command-line Java game written in Java
+A single-player card game that allows the player to play a game of Rummy versus the computer.